-Join the BUP student delegation to the EU's Annual Forum for the Baltic Sea Region
+BUP student delegation to the EU's Annual Forum for the Baltic Sea Region

 Each year the EU is organizing a forum for the Baltic Sea Region.
 The forum is an event where business, politics, academia, civil society and state organziations meet to discuss the future of our region.
 The meeting was held online 2020.

-The aim of this student event is to give the possibility to take part in the international forum and interact with stakeholders from all over the region.
-The first day will be a preparation day at Åbo Akademi University, with invited lectures giving presentations and smaller workshops.
-The delegation will join the annual forum with its program.
-You may download the poster for this event.
+The aim of this student event is to give students the possibility to take part in the international forum and interact with stakeholders from all over the region.
+The program spans over several days and includes seminars and workshops, where invited lecturers gives presentations and smaller workshops.
+Students also follow the program of the Annual forum.

-The 11th Annual Forum for the Baltic Sea Region
+The 11th Annual Forum for the Baltic Sea Region,

 A meeting to network, discuss and develop the EU's Strategy for the Baltic Sea Region.

 The EU has several Macro-Regional strategies for different geographical parts of the union.
 The Baltic Sea Region (BSR) was the first to have a EU strategy, referred to as the "European Strategy for the Baltic Sea Region (EUSBSR).
 The strategy is built on three pillars; Increased Prosperity, Saving the Sea and Connecting the Region.
 The strategy is developed by all EU countries with a Baltic Sea coast along with EU neighbours Russia, Belarus, Norway and Iceland.
 Each year, actors from these countries meet at the Annual Forum, to discuss and develop the strategy, while networking with other stakeholders to strengthen cooperation and ensuring that the strategy's goals are met.

 Read more about the EUSBSR at the EUSBSR web site.